 Council advocates for sustainable and responsible procurement and will monitor and report on Council activities and programs that have an impact on the environment.
-This may include the promotion of the following as part of the procurement process:
+This $\overset{\cdot}{\text{may}}$ include the promotion of the following as part of the procurement process:

-- Environmentally sustainable design and construction of infrastructure and buildings (through implementation of ESD policy); - Adopt a circular economy thinking in delivering goods & services; - Waste minimization and recycling; - Proactive use of recycled content materials; - Improving energy efficiency;
+- Environmentally sustainable Vegetation protection and design and construction of infrastructure and buildings (through implementation of $\underline{\mathsf{ESD}}$ policy); - Adopt a circular economy thinking in delivering goods & services; - Waste minimization and recycling; - Proactive use of recycled content materials; - Improving energy efficiency;

-- Vegetation protection and enhancement; - Ethical sourcing of goods and services; - Supporting sustainable supply chains, to enhance social and economic sustainability; - Water conservation and water sensitive urban design.
+- enhancement; - Ethical sourcing of goods and services; - Supporting sustainable supply chains, to enhance social and economic sustainability; - Water conservation and water sensitive urban design.